In the ever-changing world of organisations, it is increasingly important to keep your teams effective, happy and engaged.

 What I learnt, and what you should learn too, is that each employee will have a different motivational style - some are motivated by pleasure (succeeding at a task), whereas others are motivated by the avoidance of pain (avoiding failure, such a missing a deadline).

-You need to pioneer your teams to ensure that each motivational fit is accounted for, and that each team member can be motivated in the correct way.
+You need to pioneer your teams to ensure that each motivational fit is accounted for and that each team member can be motivated in the correct way.

 3. Know The Exact Roles Of Everyone In Your Team

 Every employee will have a different personality and knowing the personality of each team member will allow you to best know and understand their strengths and weaknesses, and how you can use team building activities to enhance the strengths and allow them to work on their weaknesses.
+You can use personality tests to figure this out.

 Understanding each employees roles will also allow you to define responsibilities on specific tasks.